stroxler/dotconfar/vim/README.md

 }
 ```

-These are probably the color themes I'd want regardless - in particular
+These are probably the color themes I'd want regardless - in particular I think
-I think the `solarized8_low` and `stellarized` themes are really nice, and
+the `solarized8_low`, `everforest`, and `stellarized` themes are really nice,
-they aren't available for terminal or emacs which makes them particularly
+and they aren't available for terminal or emacs which makes them particularly
-good choices for neovim (since I like to use different themes everywhere).
+good choices for neovim.

+The noctis themes are also quite nice, the colors are the same as in vscode but
+the actual expression on code is pretty different due to different syntax ->
+color rules (this is the same reason why I usually like solarized and zenburn
+more in emacs than vim, even though the actual pallet is identical).

+Stllrzd is nice but I think I prefer stellarized, especially since stllrzd is
+available in iterm.
+And nord and gruvbox are available everywhere.